Loading...

 Nutrition data source: USDA FoodData Central

-Lotus root has a mild, slightly sweet flavor and a distinctively crunchy texture similar to a water chestnut.
-It is excellent at absorbing the flavors of the sauces or broths it is cooked in, making it a versatile ingredient in Asian cuisine.
+It has a mild, slightly sweet flavor and a crunchy texture similar to a water chestnut or a raw potato.

 raw lotus root is a versatile ingredient found in cuisines around the world.
 With 74 calories per 100g and 2.6 grams of protein, it's a nutritious addition to many dishes.